Brotherhood Bridge Fireweed Field

 Every summer, the Mendenhall River greenbelt comes alive with an explosion of magenta flowers.

 Each year from July to August, the Mendenhall River greenbelt comes alive with an explosion of fireweed flowers.
-This meadow by the Brotherhood Bridge is filled with the tall, showy wildflowers, which blanket the land in magenta blossoms sometimes used to make brightly-colored syrup or jelly.
+This meadow by the Brotherhood Bridge is filled with tall, showy wildflowers, which blanket the land in magenta blossoms.
+Fireweed is the best-known wildflower in Alaska, and its petals can be harvested and used to make a delicious syrup or jelly.

 The Brotherhood Bridge was designed by Roy Peratrovich, Jr, who was a leader of the Alaska Native Brotherhood, to connect Glacier Highway across the Mendenhall River.
 Though originally built in 1965, the current bridge was completed in 2015.